NNPDF/reportengine/docs/DESIGN.md

 ```

 This would create 3 namespaces (the two explicitly defined and the
-global one), each of which contain two input
+default one), each of which contain two input
 resources,  *fit* and *base_pdf*.
 Fit is equal for all of them, and of
 inherited from the global namespace, while *base_pdf* is different for
 each of them.